Lily Auchincloss Foundation Inc

 Overview

 Founded in 1997 to continue the philanthropic legacy of Lily Auchincloss (1922-1996), the Lily Auchincloss Foundation envisions a more affordable and vibrant New York City.
-With assets of approximately $47 million, the foundation distributes $4.3-4.5 million annually through both competitive grant programs and discretionary awards.
-The foundation has awarded over 1,500 grants totaling more than $23 million since its inception, focusing exclusively on enriching the lives of New Yorkers through support for the arts, built and natural environments, and human services.
-Under the leadership of President Alexandra A. Herzan (Lily Auchincloss's daughter), the foundation has recently shifted its strategy, narrowing its arts funding scope while expanding environmental support, with environmental organization Riverkeeper receiving its largest grant of $100,000 in 2023.
+With assets of approximately $47 million, the foundation distributes $4.3-4.5 million annually through both competitive grant programmes and discretionary awards.
+The foundation has awarded over 1,500 grants totalling more than $23 million since its inception, focusing exclusively on enriching the lives of New Yorkers through support for the arts, built and natural environments, and human services.
+Under the leadership of President Alexandra A. Herzan (Lily Auchincloss's daughter), the foundation has recently shifted its strategy, narrowing its arts funding scope while expanding environmental support, with environmental organisation Riverkeeper receiving significant funding including the foundation's largest grant of $100,000.

 Funding Priorities